rui-vas/rui-vas/README.md

 ## Volunteering

+**3. Mindvalley University Youth Programs**
+- Joined Mindvalley pursuing my passion for education & metaphysics
+- Built a data app using streamlit to resolve ticketing issues
+- Supported the Youth Programs for 200 kids & teens

 **2. Innovation Mentor @ ETIC - 2019-23**
 - Mentoring students under the project ETIC IDEA
 - The students I mentored won 2 awards for projects developed for FNAC and Fundação Gil